zhen69/Course-Planner/README.md

 Concepts: Object-Oriented Programming and Data Structures (Array).

-Restrictions: Despite the Scanner class, no API classes are allowed.
+Restrictions: No API classes are allowed despite the Scanner and Array classes.